Here’s Our Rant About JetBlue Airways Corporation (JBLU)

 JBLU’s Market Performance

-JBLU stocks went down by -1.60% for the week, with a monthly jump of 20.83% and a quarterly performance of 33.85%, while its annual performance rate touched -24.62%.
-The volatility ratio for the week stands at 5.45% while the volatility levels for the past 30 days are set at 5.45% for JetBlue Airways Corporation.
-The simple moving average for the period of the last 20 days is 16.28% for JBLU stocks with a simple moving average of 25.26% for the last 200 days.
+JBLU stocks went up by 10.60% for the week, with a monthly jump of 24.14% and a quarterly performance of 40.25%, while its annual performance rate touched -22.13%.
+The volatility ratio for the week stands at 4.74% while the volatility levels for the past 30 days are set at 5.59% for JetBlue Airways Corporation.
+The simple moving average for the period of the last 20 days is 12.98% for JBLU stocks with a simple moving average of 26.33% for the last 200 days.

 Analysts’ Opinion of JBLU